Killing cancer cells with metals and light

 Research into PACTs has always focused on finding suitable chemical compounds and assessing their photochemistry.
 To develop medicines that will benefit cancer patients, chemists must radically change their research approach.
 Switching from conducting traditional chemical research to thinking like pharmacologists and oncologists.
 How can this paradigm shift be accomplished?

 About Sylvestre Bonnet

 Sylvestre Bonnet obtained his PhD degree on molecular machines at the University of Strasbourg, France in 2007.
 He then moved to The Netherlands as a postdoctoral fellow.
 After a year at Utrecht University where he obtained a Veni grant, he came to Leiden University.
-In 2012 he received a Vidi grant, followed by an ERC Starting Grant in 2013.
+In 2012 he received a Vidi grant, followed by an ERC Starting Grant in 2013, and recently a Vici grant in 2019.
 Since three years he is an associate professor at the Leiden Institute for Chemistry.
 His expertise lies at the intersection of bioinorganic chemistry, photochemistry, cancer science, and liposome technologies.
 His current research interests are light-activated anticancer metallodrugs, photocatalysis, and liposome technologies.

 For almost 150 years, the Natuurwetenschappelijk Gezelschap Leiden has been organising high-quality scienctific lectures with renowned scientists at Leiden University.
 Each year at least one of these lectures is in English.
 Alumni, (former) employees and all other parties interested in the natural sciences are very welcome to attend.